cmu-delphi/covidcast-indicators/_template_python/INDICATOR_DEV_GUIDE.md

 Next, the acquisition:covidcast component of the delphi-epidata codebase does the following immediately after an indicator run (You do need to set acquisition job up):

-1. Look in the receiving/ folder to see if any new data files are available.
+Look in the receiving/ folder to see if any new data files are available.
 If there are, then:
 1. Import the new data into the epimetric_full table of the epidata.covid database, filling in the columns as follows:
-      1. source: parsed from the name of the subdirectory of receiving/
+   1. `source`: parsed from the name of the subdirectory of `receiving/`
-      2. signal: parsed from the filename
+   2. `signal`: parsed from the filename
-      3. time_type: parsed from the filename
+   3. `time_type`: parsed from the filename
-      4. time_value: parsed from the filename
+   4. `time_value`: parsed from the filename
-      5. geo_type: parsed from the filename
+   5. `geo_type`: parsed from the filename
-      6. geo_value: parsed from each row of the csv file
+   6. `geo_value`: parsed from each row of the csv file
-      7. value: parsed from each row of the csv file
+   7. `value`: parsed from each row of the csv file
-      8. se: parsed from each row of the csv file
+   8. `se`: parsed from each row of the csv file
-      9. sample_size: parsed from each row of the csv file
+   9. `sample_size`: parsed from each row of the csv file
-      10. issue: whatever now is in time_type units
+   10. `issue`: whatever now is in time_type units
-      11. lag: the difference in time_type units from now to time_value
+   11. `lag`: the difference in time_type units from now to time_value
-      12. value_updated_timestamp: now
+   12. `value_updated_timestamp`: now
-   * Update the epimetric_latest table with any new keys or new versions of existing keys.
+2. Update the `epimetric_latest` table with any new keys or new versions of existing keys.

 ### Staging